Login Security for Community Websites: Forums, Groups, and Networks

 How do community websites effectively secure logins?

-Community websites secure logins by using a layered authentication approach rather than relying on a single security feature.
+Community websites secure logins by using a authentication approach rather than relying on a single security feature.

 This typically includes: